 However, in other cases, you want to ensure that whoever is driving your boat stays safe.
 Make sure they are not consuming any alcoholic beverages and are following normal boat regulations.
 In fact, 17% of all recreational boating deaths in the United States are a result of alcohol usage.
 It is also important that they are constantly aware of their surroundings and remain alert for any potential danger.

 According to the Center for Disease Control, over 70% of boating accidents occur due to operator error.
 This can be avoided with a knowledgeable, well-prepared captain.

 Every yacht should contain the proper safety equipment required to keep all passengers safe.
 This includes life jackets.
 Every person should have their own life vest.
-Yachts should also have search lights, which will work to allow the captain to see better in the dark or during poor weather conditions.
-These lights should be battery-operated in addition to being powered by the vessel, in case of any power outages.
+Yachts should also have searchlights, which will work to allow the captain to see better in the dark or during poor weather conditions.
+These lights should operate on battery in addition to the vessel powering them, in case of any power outages.